 DBCT Management has given its consent to a proposed amendment to the Terminal Regulations; and

-the User objects to the proposed amendment on the basis that it reasonably considers that the proposed amendment means the Terminal Regulations, as a whole, will not operate equitably amongst Access Holders, and Funding Access Seekers (should they become Access Holders) or amongst Rail Operators;
+the User objects to the proposed amendment on the basis that it reasonably considers that the criteria specified in clause 3.6(g)(i) to 3.6(g)(iv) are not satisfied,

-then the User may at any time before the QCA has approved the proposed amendment, notify DBCT Management and the QCA of its objection to the proposed amendment.
+then the User may, within 30 days after being notified of DBCT Management’s consent, notify DBCT Management and the QCA of its objection to the consent to the proposed amendment.

-If, in response to an objection notified to the QCA by the User, another Access Holder, a Funding Access Seeker, or a Rail Operator, the QCA determines that the amended Terminal Regulations do not, as a whole, operate equitably amongst Access Holders and Funding Access Seekers (should they become Access Holders), and amongst Rail Operators (where applicable), then:
+If, in response to an objection notified to the QCA by the User under clause 3.6(i) or a similar provision in the Access Undertaking , the QCA determines that the criteria specified in 3.6(g)(i) to 3.6(g)(iv) are not satisfied, then:

 the proposed amendment and DBCT Management’s consent to the proposed amendment will be taken to have been withdrawn; and

-the QCA will not approve the proposed amendment.
+the proposed amendment will not be made.

+If

+DBCT Management does not give its consent to a proposed amendment to the Terminal Regulations; and

+the User objects to DBCT Management not providing consent to the proposed amendment on the basis that it reasonably considers that the criteria specified in clauses 3.6(g)(i) to 3.6(g)(iv) are satisfied,

+then the User may, within 30 days after being notified of the amendments by DBCT Management, notify DBCT Management and the QCA of its objection to DBCT Management not providing consent for the proposed amendment.

+If, in response to an objection notified to the QCA by the User under clause 3.6(k) of this Agreement or a similar provision in the Access Undertaking, the QCA determines that the criteria in Section 3.6(g)(i) to 3.6(g)(iv) are satisfied, then:

+DBCT Management’s consent to the proposed amendment will be deemed to have been given; and

+the proposed amendment will be made.

-DBCT Management will not be liable to the User on any basis whatsoever as a result of DBCT Management consenting to an amendment to the Terminal Regulations or the due implementation and observance of an amendment to the Terminal Regulations, as long as DBCT Management had in all respects acted reasonably and in good faith and (acting reasonably and in good faith) had formed the opinion required by clause 3.6(g).
+Subject to DBCT Management complying with clause 3.6(f), DBCT Management will not be liable to the User on any basis whatsoever as a result of DBCT Management consenting to an amendment to the Terminal Regulations or the due implementation and observance of an amendment to the Terminal Regulations, as long as DBCT Management had in all respects acted reasonably and in good faith and (acting reasonably and in good faith) had formed the opinion required by clause 3.6(g).
 For clarification, this does not affect DBCT Management’s obligation to do anything required on its part to cause the termination or consequential amendment of a Terminal Regulation after any determination that the Terminal Regulation breaches this Agreement or the Access Undertaking.

+DBCT Management must make a copy of the Terminal Regulations available to the User (which may be by displaying it on DBCT Management's website).

 Addressing disproportionate use of Terminal capacity and risk minimisation

 If at any time DBCT Management, acting reasonably and on the recommendation of the Operator, considers that: